jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0 Agenda.md

 # 5. Synthetic Data Generation and Training a Model *(20 mins)*
-- Synthetic Data Generation
+- Synthetic Data Generation and Advantages
-- Models
-- The Process
-- advantages of Synthetic Data Generation
+- Synthetic Data Generation and Challenges
+- SDG Process
+- The Models
-- Multiphased tuning
+- Multiphase Tuning
+- Replay Buffers and Catastrophic Forgetting
+- Quantised models and GGUF files
+- How good is InstructLab

 # 6. InstructLab GUI Hands-on Lab and Break